Workbox’s COVID Safety Promise. Read Here.

 A nurturing environment for launching a new venture, flexible office spaces also schedule special events to promote a sense of community among its tenants.
 From meetup events to guest speakers, your team can take advantage of perks that will expand their professional network.

 Some coworking spaces offer specific programs designed to help early-stage startups to scale quickly.
 Acceptance into these incubator-type environments often includes resources to help members accelerate their growth, such as strategic services, mentorship, and network sharing among other members.
-Workbox’s Accelerator Membership even includes access to their deep network of angel investors, VCs, and specialty lenders.
+Workbox’s Plus Membership even includes access to their deep network of angel investors, VCs, and specialty lenders.

 Flexible work spaces combine the professionalism of an office with the energy of your favorite coffee shop, while offering creative work spaces and meeting rooms with convenient amenities.